Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the max amount of information (in units of megabytes per second) that can be moved over the external memory interface in a second.
-It's calculated by multiplying the bus width by its memory clock speed.
-In the case of DDR memory, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transferred past the external memory interface within a second.
+It's worked out by multiplying the bus width by its memory clock speed.
+If it uses DDR type memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the faster the card will be in general.
 It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices